wingedRuslan/raschka-ml-book/ch01-ml-general-intro/README.md

 ## Checking Your Python Environment

-To verify that your Python environment is set up for the following chapters, we recommend running the [`../python_environment_check.py`](../python_environment_check.py) script provided in the main folder of this repository.
+To verify that your Python environment is set up, run the [`../python_environment_check.py`](../python_environment_check.py) script provided in the main folder of this repository.

 You can run the `python_environment_check.py` script via